By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Wembley stadium accident claims.

 - Design, and maintenance

-To prevent an accident of this nature from effecting both visitors and employees, there are health and safety measures that should be set in place which includes the following:
+To prevent an accident of this nature from affecting both visitors and employees, there are health and safety measures that should be set in place which includes the following:

 - Risk assessments